Select Page

 10. Incident Response Planning

-Effective collaboration between devs, ops, and security teams is key because each of the teams have expertise in a specific area, and it is the amalgamation of all of these skills that solves the business problem!
-Thus, breaking down team silos and enabling open communication channels between these three teams not only allows for early identification and mitigation of security risks but also in addressing joint ownership of security concerns.
+Breaking down team silos and enabling open communication channels among these three teams not only allows for early identification and mitigation of security risks but also promotes joint ownership of security concerns.

 3. Maximize Automation